Lawmakers propose bill to give hockey legend Willie O’Ree the Congressional Gold Medal

 Democratic Rep. Ayanna Pressley of Massachusetts spoke on O’Ree’s behalf at the event, which was co-sponsored by the Embassy of Canada and the National Hockey League.
 She, too, made history when she became Massachusetts’ first black woman to be elected to the U.S. House of Representatives in 2018.

-"As I was walking around the House floor soliciting co-sponsors for my petition to honor Mr. O'Ree with the highest honor that Congress can give to a civilian, which he is so deserving of, it just felt so good that we don't agree on everything, but we all agree on you, Willie," she said at the event, according to a NHL press release.
+"As I was walking around the House floor soliciting co-sponsors for my petition to honor Mr. O'Ree with the highest honor that Congress can give to a civilian, which he is so deserving of, it just felt so good that we don't agree on everything, but we all agree on you, Willie," she said at the event, according to a NHL.com story.
 "People were fighting and clamoring to sign that petition."